mezw/mapbox-gl-js-docs/docs/pages/style-spec/expressions.md

 That is, in layout or paint properties, `["zoom"]` may appear only as the input to an outer [`interpolate`](#interpolate) or [`step`](#step) expression, or such an expression within a [`let`](#let) expression.

-There is an important difference between layout and paint properties in the timing of camera expression evaluation.
-Paint property camera expressions are re-evaluated whenever the zoom level changes, even fractionally.
+There is an important difference between _layout_ and _paint_ properties in the timing of camera expression evaluation:

+- _Paint property_ camera expressions are re-evaluated whenever the zoom level changes, even fractionally.
 For example, a paint property camera expression will be re-evaluated continuously as the map moves between zoom levels 4.1 and 4.6.
-A _layout property_ camera expression is evaluated only at integer zoom levels.
-It will _not_ be re-evaluated as the zoom changes from 4.1 to 4.6 -- only if it goes above 5 or below 4.
+- _Layout property_ camera expressions are evaluated only at integer zoom levels.
+It will _not_ be re-evaluated as the zoom changes from 4.1 to 4.6 – only if it goes above 5 or below 4.

 ## Composition

-A single expression may use a mix of data operators, camera operators, and other operators.
-Such composite expressions allows a layer's appearance to be determined by a combination of the zoom level _and_ individual feature properties.
+A single expression can use a mix of data operators, camera operators, and other operators.
+Such **composite expressions** allows a layer's appearance to be determined by a combination of the zoom level _and_ individual feature properties.

 ```json
 {